-If there is a fault on the normal accelerator pedal or if CAN communication is interrupted, the following limp-home option is available:
+If there is a fault on the normal accelerator pedal or if CAN communication is interrupted, the following limp-home option is provided:

-CAN outage or accelerator pedal malfunction on all-speed engines (both signal and idling switch):
+CAN outage or accelerator pedal malfunction (both signal and idling switch):

 - The accelerator pedal value is 0% and the engine is running at normal idling speed. - The accelerator pedal value is 0% and the engine is running at raised idling speed (750 rpm) if this function is activated.